 Each Carrington student attends a two-part orientation.
-During the first portion, students are introduced to the College's philosophy, policies, operational procedures and academic and student services' resources.
-During the second part, students meet with the Program Director and faculty to become acquainted with the specific policies, procedures and personnel in their chosen program.
+During the first portion, students are introduced to the College's philosophy, policies, operational procedures, and academic and student services' resources.
+During the second part, students meet with the Program Director and faculty to become acquainted with the specific policies, procedures, and personnel in their chosen program.

-Before beginning instruction, students taking online programs must complete the "Orientation to Online Learning" module, which covers items unique to the online instructional format, such as:
+Before beginning instruction, students taking online courses must complete an orientation given at either their home campus or through the Online Team.
+The orientations cover items unique to the online instructional format, such as: